Lyme disease & Facial Palsy

 Lyme disease-related Facial Palsy

-Lyme disease is a bacterial infection transmitted by the bite of an infected tick.
+Lyme disease is caused by the bacteria Borrelia burdorferi and transmitted by the bite of an infected tick.

-Facial weakness due to Lyme disease tends to occur within 7-21 days of becoming infected, though can also occur much later.
+Facial nerve palsy due to Lyme disease tends to occur in early disease, usually within 7-21 days of becoming infected, though can also occur much later.
 It may affect one or both sides of the face.
 According to research, approximately 5-10% of patients diagnosed with Lyme disease may develop facial palsy [1]

 At this early stage, there may or may not be other symptoms of Lyme disease.
 The most common symptom is an erythema migrans rash, though this only occurs in around two thirds of cases.
 Other symptoms may include fever, chills, headache, fatigue, neck stiffness, joint or muscle aches and other neurological symptoms such as pain or weakness.